Node.js

 })();

-There's no using declaration in standard JS yet, so try / finally is how you guarantee close().
-If your TypeScript target is ES2024+ you can do using s = new Session(...) once we ship Symbol.asyncDispose support.
+There's no using declaration in standard JS yet, so try / finally is the way to guarantee close().
+With a TypeScript target of ES2024+, using s = new Session(...) becomes available once Symbol.asyncDispose support ships.

 koffi vs napi

-Worth flagging upfront: this binding's FFI-based, not a node-native module.
+Worth flagging upfront: this binding is FFI-based, not a node-native module.
 Two practical knock-ons:

 - No prebuild compile step.

-npm installjust downloads JS plus the per-platform.so/.dylib/.dll.
+npm installdownloads JS plus the per-platform.so/.dylib/.dll.
 Faster install, no compiler dependency. - Different runtime constraints than typical native modules.
 Worker threads can use the binding fine.
-Buffer ownership rules are spelled out per-method (FastResponse calls out which buffers are pool-managed in its docstring).
+Buffer ownership rules are spelled out per-method, with FastResponse calling out which buffers are pool-managed in its docstring.

-If you've worked with koffi before, none of this is news.
-If you haven't, just know that calling into the lib has a small (microseconds) FFI overhead and the binding handles type marshalling for you.
+For anyone already familiar with koffi, none of this is new.
+For first-timers, the relevant facts are that calling into the lib carries a small (microseconds) FFI overhead and the binding handles type marshalling.

 Session